Dynatrace/OneAgent-SDK-for-Java/README.md

 }
 ```

+> Please also see the [documentation on messaging tracers in the specification repository](https://github.com/Dynatrace/OneAgent-SDK#messaging).

 ### Trace SQL database requests

 A SQL database request is traced by calling `traceSqlDatabaseRequest`.
 For details about usage see the [OneAgentSDK specification](https://github.com/Dynatrace/OneAgent-SDK#database)